dotnet/EntityFramework.Docs/entity-framework/core/logging-events-diagnostics/event-counters.md

 > [!NOTE]
 > This feature was added in EF Core 5.0.

-Entity Framework Core (EF Core) exposes continuous, numeric metrics which can provide a good indication of your program's health.
+Entity Framework Core (EF Core) exposes continuous numeric metrics which can provide a good indication of your program's health.
 These metrics can be used for the following purposes:

 * Track general database load in realtime as the application is running
 * Expose problematic coding practices which can lead to degraded performance